coatyio/coaty-js/docs/man/migration-guide.md

 * Stop expecting `ObjectLifecycleController` or your custom controllers to track identity of controllers.
 Only identity of containers can be observed or discovered.
 * Stop using `Controller.identity` as this getter have been removed.
+Use `Container.identity`  instead.
 * Stop defining `Controller.initializeIdentity()` as this method has been removed.
 * Stop using `ControllerOptions.shouldAdvertiseIdentity` as this property has